phulelouch/open-interview-coder/README.md

 ### Application Not Starting
 - Ensure Node.js is installed and is version 18.19.0
 - Check that all dependencies are installed with `npm install`
-- Verify that the `.env` file exists with a valid OpenAI API key

 ### Screenshots Not Working
 - Ensure the application has screen recording permissions